WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/educational-credentialing-ecosystem.md

 ## Out of scope

-*   The system does not prevent malicious issuing organizations (other existing mechanisms exist to police them, e.g. accreditation bodies, federal funding guidelines, etc…)
+*   The system does not prevent illegitimate issuing organizations, e.g. "Fake University of North South Idaho".
+Other existing mechanisms exist to police them, e.g. accreditation bodies, federal funding guidelines, etc...
 *   The system cannot determine whether a backdated credential is valid (e.g. it must allow generation of proof for an individual that graduated 5 years ago)
 *   The system cannot determine exact time of issuance; it can only determine the (approx) time of issuance via "trusted" timestamps (blockchain anchoring and open timestamps)